nathan-cool/Tic-Tac-Toe/README.md

 ![image](https://github.com/nathan-cool/Tic-Tac-Toe/assets/127421398/52599833-92d7-429e-a6cc-56fdbcf13d09)

+### MiniMax
+- The MiniMax algorithm is used as the computer's AI.
+It helps an AI player make the best move by considering all possible future moves and their outcomes.
+The algorithm simulates the game several moves ahead, scoring each outcome (win, lose, or tie)

 ### Difficulty
 - Pick How Hard the Game Is: If you play by yourself against the computer, you can choose how hard you want the game to be.
 There are three levels: Easy, Normal, and Hard.
 Easy is good for starters, while Normal and Hard are for those who want a bigger challenge.
+For the game difficulty, the AI will choose a spot at random for the Easy level.
+In the Normal level, the AI may choose a spot at random or it may choose the best available spot  and this is done 50% of the time.
+For the Hard level, the AI will always choose the best available spot using the minimax algorithm.

 ![image](https://github.com/nathan-cool/Tic-Tac-Toe/assets/127421398/685ecc06-4704-47e0-b366-348b8780d7c9)